kfdm/paultraylor.net/content/blog/custom-prompt.md

 # SSH Colors

 I like to use colors in the shell to help me identify which machine I'm on.
-I also like to keep my [dotfiles](https://github.com/kfdm/dotfiles) under git so it helps to have a simple way to programatically set which color I should be using on which machine.
+I also like to keep my [dotfiles](https://github.com/kfdm/dotfiles) under git so it helps to have a simple way to programmatically set which color I should be using on which machine.

 ```bash
 if [ "$SSH_CONNECTION" == "" ]; then